eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

       more formally called the _metric_…

 [^4]: There are some violin plots lying around in the notebook, a relic from a
-      time when I thought that I would have the patience run each model and adaptation method multiple times.
+      time when I thought that I would have the patience to run each model and adaptation method multiple times.